iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Banach Space Introduction.md

 **Observations**:

-The lemma says that it's possible to identify a unitary vector $z$ from the set $Z\setminus Y$ such that it barely touches the closed linear subspace $Y$, infinite dimension or not, meaning it's foundamentally possible to point away from all points in linear subspace $Y$, with just barely the same amount of distance as the size of the vector: $z$.
+The lemma says that it's possible to identify a unitary vector $z$ from the set $Z\setminus Y$ such that it barely touches the closed linear subspace $Y$, infinite dimension or not, meaning it's fundamentally possible to point away from all points in linear subspace $Y$, with just barely the same amount of distance as the size of the vector: $z$.

 **Proof**: